 Just remember to practice consistently.
 And, continue learning how to do things the right way to avoid vocal problems later on.

 This way, improving singing voice has never been easier!

-Now that you have studied this important tip for a clear voice, you can get my singing tips newsletter to teach you more about speech level singing.
+Now that you have studied this important tip for a clear voice, check out more materials online and off to teach you more about speech level singing.

 I hope you found this lesson about how to clear your throat for singing helpful.
 If so, please let us know in the comments box below.

 Also, please add your experiences with this issue – other singers can learn from what you found.
 Thanks a lot! – Bob

-From the video; “this was from yesterday’s show.
+About the tutorial video; “this was from yesterday’s show.
 I had to clear my vocal chords and I wanted to show you all how I “actually” do it.”
 Not a long singing tutorial, but I hope you enjoy.